infozenfrance/Phraseanet-Docs/en/User/Guide/General.rst

 .. note::

     On Windows PC, Internet Explorer 7 is the minimum recommended version.
-	However, *Phraseanet Classic" allows access to the assets using obsolete web browsers like Internet Explorer 6.
+    However, *Phraseanet Classic* allows access to the assets using obsolete web browsers like Internet Explorer 6.

-	The use of Internet Explorer 6 is not recommended for the other Phraseanet modules, as it is not recommended to use *Phraseanet Classic" with recent browsers.
+    The use of Internet Explorer 6 is not recommended for the other Phraseanet modules, as it is not recommended to use *Phraseanet Classic* with recent browsers.

 The Phraseanet modules
 ----------------------